-The Digital Expenses Payment System utilises the cloud technology via Microsoft Azure and have taken all reasonable safeguard measures to protect data integrity and ensure any data interfacing with DEPS is secure.
-The steps include:
+The Digital Expenses Payment System is utilising the cloud technology via Microsoft Azure and have taken all reasonable safeguard measures to protect data integrity and ensure any data interfacing with DEPS is secure.
+The steps includes:

 Network Security- to ensure any attacks are detected and prevented via a Web Application Firewall that will restrict inbound connections.